microsoft/EdgeML/examples/pytorch/vision/Face_Detection/README_M4.md

 where `prediction_dir` is the '--save_folder' used for `scut_test.py` above.

-This script should output the MAP on SCUT Head Part B Validation set.
+This script should output the mAP on SCUT Head Part B Validation set.
 Our best performance using RPool_Face_M4 model is: 0.61.

 ##### Dump RNNPool Input Output Traces and Weights

-To save model weights and/or input output pairs for each patch through RNNPool in numpy format use the command below.
+For saving model weights and/or input output pairs for each patch through RNNPool in numpy format use the command below.
 Put images which you want to save traces for in <your_image_folder> .
 Specify output folder for saving model weights in numpy format in <your_save_model_numpy_folder>.
 Specify output folder for saving input output traces of RNNPool in numpy format in <your_save_traces_numpy_folder>.
 Note that input traces will be saved in a folder named 'inputs' and output traces in a folder named 'outputs' inside <your_save_traces_numpy_folder>.

 ```shell
 python3 dump_model.py --model ./weights/RPool_Face_M4_best_state.pth --model_arch RPool_Face_M4 --image_folder <your_image_folder> --save_model_npy_dir <your_save_model_numpy_folder> --save_traces_npy_dir <your_save_traces_numpy_folder>